Welcome to the West Ham United Memorabilia Collection featuring everything Claret and Blue

 Ernie Gregory, Fred Kearns, Jack Yeomanson, Derek Parker, Dick Walker, Tommy Moroney, Tommy Southern, Jim Barrett Jnr, Bill Robinson, Gerry Gazzard, Terry Woodgate.

 A long trip up to Yorkshire for the Division II game away to Bradford Park Avenue did not bring any good tidings.
-Despite the 2-1 defeat against the now defunct football league club, it triggered a five match winning streak including a home win over Bradford PA three days after the defeat.
+Despite the 2-1 defeat against the now defunct football league club, it triggered a five match winning streak including a home win over Bradford PA three days after the defeat at Park Avenue.

 Jack Weare, Charlie Bicknell, Charlie Walker, Ted Fenton, Dick Walker, Joe Cockcroft, Stan Foxall, Tommy Green, Peter Simpson, Len Goulden, John Morton